rillian/2019-gsoc/README.md

 ## Milestones

 - [x] Convert a document from ATF and display it in Scaife.
-- [x] Publish a repo with a subset of convertable records.
+- [x] Publish a repo with a subset of convertible records.
 - [x] Set up automated export from CDLI data to a CTS repo.
 - [x] Demonstrate a scaife instance running somewhere.